AlexvZyl/.dotfiles/.github/README.md

 # .dotfiles

 The configuration files for my Linux desktop.
 Supports Arch based distros using Gnome and/or i3.
+The Linux configs are pretty standard, but my [Neovim config](https://github.com/Alex-vZyl/.dotfiles/tree/main/.config/nvim) has a decent amount of work and is very close to a proper IDE.
+Why didn't I use [LunarVim](https://github.com/LunarVim/LunarVim), [NvChad](https://github.com/NvChad/NvChad) or [SpaceVim](https://github.com/liuchengxu/space-vim)?
+I like doing things myself.

 ## Installation